A surface with discrete and non-finitely generated automorphism group: Introduction

+Such varieties, if exist, should be of dimension $\ge 3$, by \cite[Appendix D]{DIK00}.
+It is also unknown if there is a complex rational surface with non-finitely generated ${\rm Aut}\, (S)$ and infinitely many real forms which are mutually non-isomorphic over $\R$.

 {\bf Acknowledgements.} We would like to thank Professors Igor Dolgachev, H\'el\`ene Esnault and John Lesieutre for valuable discussions, questions and suggestions.
 The first author would like to thank the University of Tokyo for the hospitality and support during the preparation of this paper.
 The second author is grateful to Professors Christopher Hacon, Daniel Huybrechts, Bernd Siebert and Chengyang Xu for their invitation to Oberwolfach, September 2017, at which he learned the work of Professor John Lesieutre.
+Finally, we would like to thank the referees for their remarks which allow us to improve the presentation of this paper.